Obstructions to approximating tropical curves in surfaces via intersection theory: Preliminaries

 see Figure \ref{fig:minusLC}.
 These curves intersect at two corner points of $\overline{P} \subset \TP^3$.
 Locally at these two corners the curves appear as rays passing through the corner of $\T^2$, $L$ in the direction $(-1, -1)$ and $C_d$ in the direction $(-d, 1-d)$.
 Using Definition \ref{def:localInt} we have \end{example}

-\begin{corollary} Let $\P$ be a non-degenerate plane and $C\subset\trp(\P)$ be an irreducible approximable fan tropical curve.
-If $D \subset \trp(\P)$ is also an irreducible fan tropical curve such that $D \neq C$ and $C.D <0$ then $D$ is not approximable. \end{corollary}
+\begin{corollary} Let $\P$ be a non-degenerate plane and $C\subset\trp(\P)$ be a finely approximable fan tropical curve.
+If $D \subset \trp(\P)$ is also a fan tropical curve such that $D \neq C$ and $C.D <0$ then $D$ is not finely approximable. \end{corollary}

 It follows from this corollary and Example \ref{ex:CC<0} that the curve $C_d$ from Example \ref{ex:CD<0} is not approximable for $d \geq 3$, this was already shown in \cite{Shaw}.